 The bank has mixed reviews, which considering its straddling of both traditional branch banking and online-only banking isn’t a huge surprise.
 But if you want top interest rates, FDIC insurance and a worry-free savings experience, FNBO Direct has you covered.

-Synchrony Bank is an online bank with a beloved high yield savings account.
-Customers love Synchrony’s high yield savings, which currently pays 1.55 percent APY, among the highest interest rates in the country.
+Customers love Synchrony’s high yield savings, which currently pays 1.85 percent APY, among the highest interest rates in the country.
 With FDIC insurance and consistently great savings rates, this is a very popular bank for savings accounts.